TimHillier/dot_files/README.md

 # Use
+Clone, then run the script.
+It will take care of getting and placing the dot files for you.
 Run with ```./update_git.sh [commit message]``` If you want to add a custom commit message you can, otherwise it defaults to "Updated Dot Files".

 ## What I want it do be able to do